From left to right: Friar Tuck, Maid Marian, Robin Hood, and Little John.

 "You know, there's been a heap o' legends and tall tales about Robin Hood — all different too.
 Well, we folks in the animal kingdom have our own version — it's the story of what really happened in Sherwood Forest." — Alan-a-Dale's Opening Narration

 This movie was the first in the Disney Animated Canon that was made completely independent of Walt Disney, who had died in 1966 - The Aristocats was personally greenlit by Walt.
 Therefore, it is one of the most visibly - how can we best put this kindly? - economical Disney animated films.
 The studio was suffering financially during its production, resulting in plenty of recycled animation from a multitude of films.
 Luckily for the company, the movie made enough money in the box office to pull through.
 That didn't prevent Disney from viewing it as one of their worst entries - during production, and even after the box office success.
 Additionally, the movie was poorly received critically and has ended up branded "Rotten" on Rotten Tomatoes.
 But in contrast, fan reaction has always been almost unanimously positive, to the point where the movie has been Vindicated by History through 80s and 90s kids who know it from VHS.
-It's also considered one of the gateway drugs to the Furry Fandom.Take a shot when you notice recycled animation.
+With it's beautiful character designs and occasionally witty dialogue, it's also considered one of the gateway drugs to the Furry Fandom.Take a shot when you notice recycled animation.

 Disney's Robin Hood provides examples of:

-Alliterative List: At the end when Prince John chases Sir Hiss and tries to hit him with his stick, he calls him a "cowardly cobra," "procrastinating python," and an "aggravating asp."
+Alliterative List: At the start Sir Hiss is also called "silly serpent" and "reluctant reptile" while Friar Tuck is a "corpulent cleric".
+At the end when Prince John chases Sir Hiss and tries to hit him with his stick, he calls him a "cowardly cobra," "procrastinating python," and an "aggravating asp.
+All of these could also count as Alliterative Nicknames.

 Although Friar Tuck comes from the original legend, his presence during the reign of Richard I makes no sense, as the first Mendicant order was not founded until 1209, a full decade after the Lionheart's death.